Vector Projection Calculator

-This is why this type of vector is known as a projection vector (marked as proj in the image):
+This is why this type of vector is known as an orthogonal projection vector (marked as proj in the image):

 Another, more technical, way of intuiting the idea of vector projection is to ask a question: how much of the vector a goes in the same direction of vector b?